vuongducphuong/documentation/content/applications/sales/point_of_sale/payment_methods/terminals/ingenico.rst

 .. image:: ingenico/payment_terminal_03.png
    :align: center

-Go back in :menuselection:`Point of Sale --> Configuration --> Point of Sale`, go in the payments section and access your payment methods.
+Go back in :menuselection:`Điểm bán hàng --> Configuration --> Điểm bán hàng`, go in the payments section and access your payment methods.
 Create a new payment method for Ingenico, select the payment terminal option Ingenico, and select your payment terminal device.